Why I chose a self-hosted comments plugin for my personal blog

 Why a self-hosted plugin, instead of a hosted app?

 The design I’ve evolved for my blog has prized simplicity above all else.
-I’ve added as little as possible to its blogging interface — no fancy icons, extra panels, background graphics, buttons, or animations — just plain typography, directly-related images, and a simple layout.
+I’ve added as little as possible to its blogging interface — no fancy icons, Unsplash images, extra sidebars, or animations — just plain typography, directly-relevant images, and a simple layout.
 So I wanted a commenting system that either has exactly the same design (unlikely), or which allows me to fully customise its styling and options.

 I’m not sure what I’m aiming for in readers’ comments.
 I don’t expect it to become any kind of ‘live’ discussion forum.
 More likely — just a few occasional contributions that add to (or correct) my original posts.
 So, I’m hoping that I won’t need powerful moderation tools to manage its low volume feedback and conversations.